astronomer/docs/learn/airflow-object-storage-tutorial.md

 ---
-title: "Use Airflow Object Storage to interact with cloud storage in an ML pipeline"
+title: "Use Airflow object storage to interact with cloud storage in an ML pipeline"
-sidebar_label: "Use the Airflow Object Storage"
+sidebar_label: "Object storage"
-description: "Learn how to use Airflow Object Storage."
+description: "Learn how to use Airflow object storage."
 id: airflow-object-storage-tutorial
 ---

 import CodeBlock from '@theme/CodeBlock';
 import object_storage_use_case from '!!raw-loader!../code-samples/dags/airflow-object-storage-tutorial/object_storage_use_case.py';

-Airflow 2.8 introduced the [Airflow Object Storage](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/stable/core-concepts/objectstorage.html#object-storage) feature to simplify interaction with different remote and local object storage systems from within your DAGs.
+Airflow 2.8 introduced the [Airflow Object Storage](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/stable/core-concepts/objectstorage.html#object-storage) feature to simplify how you interact with remote and local object storage systems.

-This tutorial walks you through how to use the Object Storage to interact with files in cloud and local storage in a simple machine learning pipeline training a classifier to predict whether a sentence is more likely to have been said by Captain Kirk or Captain Picard.
+This tutorial demonstrates the object storage feature using a simple machine learning pipeline.
+The pipeline trains a classifier to predict whether a sentence is more likely to have been said by Star Trek's Captain Kirk or Captain Picard.

 :::caution

-The Airflow Object Storage is currently considered experimental and might be subject to breaking changes in future releases.
+Object storage is currently considered experimental and might be subject to breaking changes in future releases.
 For more information see [AIP-58](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=263430565).

 :::

 ## Why use Airflow Object Storage?

 Object stores are ubiquitous in modern data pipelines.
 They are used to store raw data, model-artifacts, image, video, text and audio files, and more.
+Because each object storage system has different file naming and path conventions, it can be challenging to work with data across many different objet stores.

-The Airflow Object Storage feature allows you to:
+Airflow's object storage features allow you to:

-- Interact with object stores in a simple and consistent way from within your DAGs with an abstraction implemented as a [Path API](https://docs.python.org/3/library/pathlib.html).
-Note that some limitations apply due to the nature of different remote object storage systems, see [Cloud Object Stores are not real file systems](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/stable/core-concepts/objectstorage.html#cloud-object-stores-are-not-real-file-systems).
+- Abstract your interactions with object stores using a [Path API](https://docs.python.org/3/library/pathlib.html).
+Note that some limitations apply due to the nature of different remote object storage systems.
+See [Cloud Object Stores are not real file systems](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/stable/core-concepts/objectstorage.html#cloud-object-stores-are-not-real-file-systems).
-- Easily switch between different object storage systems without having to change your DAG code.
+- Switch between different object storage systems without having to change your DAG code.
-- Transfer files between different object storage systems without having to reply on XToYTransferOperator operators.
+- Transfer files between different object storage systems without needing to use XToYTransferOperator operators.
-- Transfer large files efficiently, as the Airflow Object Storage feature uses [shutil.copyfileobj()](https://docs.python.org/3/library/shutil.html#shutil.copyfileobj) to stream files in chunks instead of loading them into memory in their entirety.
+- Transfer large files efficiently.
+For object storage, Airflow uses [shutil.copyfileobj()](https://docs.python.org/3/library/shutil.html#shutil.copyfileobj) to stream files in chunks instead of loading them into memory in their entirety.

 ## Time to complete